 Since 2006 Mika has collaborated with Hannah Perner-Wilson, forming the art collective duo KOBAKANT creating artistic projects in the field of e-Textiles and Wearable Technology Art.
 She is a co-author of the e-Textile online database How To Get What You Want.
 Currently she lives and works in Berlin, Germany.

-She worked as a guest professor at the Weissensee Art Academy Berlin from 2014-2016.
+She works as a guest professor at the Weissensee Art Academy Berlin.
 She has been a researcher at the Swedish School of Textiles and at the Distance Lab, Scotland in the field of practice based design research.
 She holds BA in graphic design from Tokyo Zokei University, and MA in media creation from IAMAS, Japan.